RyanBirch/spots/README.md

 3. In a terminal window, run 'mongod' to start the mongo daemon
 4. In a seperate terminal window, cd into the project folder
 5. Run 'npm install' to install dependencies
-6. Create a .env file at the top level of the application and set JWT_SECRET to your own jwt secret and set YELP_KEY to your own Yelp api key
+6. Create a .env file at the root level of the application and set JWT_SECRET to your own jwt secret and set YELP_KEY to your own Yelp api key
-7. In client/public/index.html, replace the Google Maps api key in the script tag with your own key
+7. In client/public/index.html, replace the Google Maps API key in the script tag with your own key
 8. run 'npm start' to start the development server

 ---